artemave/artemave.github.com/_posts/2014-12-08-value-added-tests.md

 end
 {% endhighlight %}

 Wait, what?
+Does Jessy create an assistant profile so that he can… create an assistant profile?
 That makes no sense.
-Does Jessy create an assistant profile so that he can… create an assistant profile?
-Huh?
-This is clearly wrong.
 Let us think again.
 But no matter how hard we try, turns out, on its own, there is no better value in just creating assistant profiles.
 Which reveals the fact that there is _no_ value at all.
 And that is why sales haven't created any profiles yet.
 They are pragmatic and also busy.
 They’d only invest time in doing something if the return on that investment was worth it. (of course, in reality, there can be plenty of other reasons, but I am making a point here!)

 So let us write something that adds value, shall we?